-PFRS 9, Financial Instruments (2014 or Final Version) In July 2014, the final version of PFRS 9 was issued.
-PFRS 9 reflects all phases of the financial instruments project and replaces PAS 39 and all previous versions of PFRS 9.
+PFRS 9, Financial Instruments

+• In July 2014, the IASB issued the final version of International Financial Reporting Standard (IFRS) 9, Financial Instruments.
+The new standard (renamed as PFRS 9) reflects all phases of the financial instruments project and replaces PAS 39, Financial Instruments: Recognition and Measurement, and all previous versions of PFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 PFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
 Retrospective application is required, but comparative information is not compulsory.
-Early application of previous versions of PFRS 9 is permitted if the date of initial application is before February 1, 2015.
+Early application of previous versions of PFRS 9 is permitted if the date of initial application is before February 1, 2015."

-The adoption of PFRS 9 will have an effect on the classification and measurement of the Group's financial assets and methodology for financial assets, but will have no effect on the classification and measurement of the Group's financial liabilities.
+The adoption of PFRS 9 will have an effect on the classification and measurement of the Group's financial assets but will have no effect on the classification and measurement of the Group's financial liabilities.
 The adoption will also have an effect on the Group's application of hedge accounting.
 The Group is currently assessing the effect of adopting this standard.